amitopenwriteup/crossplane-system/lab6.md

 Confirm the new fields show up on the claim-facing schema.

 ### 3c.
-Edit the Composition — append a new pipeline step
+Edit the Composition — append `subnet` directly into the existing step's `resources:` array

-This is the append the lab is built around: the whole VPC step stays untouched; a second step is added to the `pipeline` array.
-(As the note in Module 1 explains, you could instead add `subnet` to the *first* step's `resources:` array with identical results — the separate-step structure here is for a clean, isolated diff per stage, not a functional requirement.)
+This is the append the lab is built around, done the way Module 1's note said was possible: the `vpc` entry stays untouched, and `subnet` is appended as a **second item in the same step's `resources:` list** — no new `step:` is created, because both resources are handled by the same function (`function-patch-and-transform`) and there's no need for a second step yet.

 ```bash
 vi composition-vpcnetwork.yaml